algorandfoundation/algokit-cli/README.md

 ## Prerequisites

-The key required dependency is Python 3.10+, but some of the installation options below will install that for you.
-We recommend using Python 3.12+, as the `algokit compile python` command requires this version.

-> **Note**
+The installation pre-requisites change depending on the method you use to install.
+Please refer to [Installation Methods](#installation-methods).

+Depending on the features you choose to leverage from the AlgoKit CLI, additional dependencies may be required.
-> You can still install and use AlgoKit without these dependencies, and AlgoKit will tell you if you are missing one for a given command.
+The AlgoKit CLI will tell you if you are missing one for a given command.
+These optional dependencies are:

 - **Git**: Essential for creating and updating projects from templates.
 Installation guide available at [Git Installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 - **Docker**: Necessary for running the AlgoKit LocalNet environment.
 Docker Compose version 2.5.0 or higher is required.
 See [Docker Installation](https://docs.docker.com/get-docker/).
+- **Python**: For those installing the AlgoKit CLI via `pipx` or building contracts using Algorand Python. **Minimum required version is Python 3.12+ when working with Algorand Python**.
+See [Python Installation](https://www.python.org/downloads/).
-- **Node.js**: For those working on frontend templates or building contracts using TypeScript or TEALScript. **Minimum required versions are Node.js `v22` and npm `v10`**.
-Instructions can be found at [Node.js Installation](https://nodejs.org/en/download/).
+- **Node.js**: For those working on frontend templates or building contracts using Algorand TypeScript or TEALScript. **Minimum required versions are Node.js `v22` and npm `v10`**.
+See [Node.js Installation](https://nodejs.org/en/download/).

 > **Note**
 > If you have previously installed AlgoKit using `pipx` and would like to switch to a different installation method, please ensure that